 - The Sneaky Guy: Jonah was a Mountain guerrilla before he began working for HCLI, so he's very good at hiding and using the terrain to his advantage.
 He's also pretty sneaky when it comes to dodging his home-schooling sessions (to the amusement/annoyance of the rest of the crew, who quickly learned that it's darn near impossible to locate Jonah if he doesn't want to be found).

 - The Stoic: Almost always has a straight face on.

-- Not So Stoic: He's the opposite of Koko; he keeps a stoic mask on around her, but can also laugh and be a kid, which is prominently seen early in Episode 9.
+- Sugar-and-Ice Personality: He keeps a stoic mask on around others, but can also laugh and be a kid.

 - The Watson: Jonah plays this role, allowing Koko to explain her paradigm.

-- Weapon of Choice: His Browning Hi-Power and a FN-FNC battle rifle.
-He later upgrades to the Magpul Madsa in season 2.
+- Weapon of Choice: His Browning Hi-Power and an FN FNC assault rifle.
+He later upgrades to the Magpul Masada like the rest of the team in season 2.

 The oldest member of the team (in terms of both age and likely service) and an ex-Delta Force operator, Lehm is the unofficial and de facto leader of Koko's bodyguards.
 He has excellent tactical planning and his leadership is unquestioned, and he's the Cold Sniper of the team.
 Prior to the start of the series, Lehm was married to Chiquita, the leader of Kasper's bodyguards.